SAMPL-Weizmann/ViterbiNet/README.md

 Installation:
   1. Download the .zip file
   2. Extract the folder inside
-  3. Run the ViterbiNetApp_Ver_31_03.mplapp file (make sure you installed Matlab and deep learning toolbox)
+  3. Open for_redistribution_files_only folder
+  4. Run  ViterbiNetApp.exe